-My wife Immaculee and I were born in DR Congo in central Africa in the province of southern Kivu in Uvira.
+My name is Douglass and my wife Immaculee and I were born in DR Congo in central Africa in the province of Southern Kivu in Uvira.
 My family fled the country in 1998 and went to Rwanda and Burundi because of the atrocities we faced that took away a great number of my family members just because of ethnicity (Banyamulenge Tutsi Congolese).
-But the problem started in 1994 after Rwandan Genocide that took one million innocent people in one hundred days
+But the problem started in 1994 after Rwandan Genocide that took one million innocent people in one hundred days.

 Many of our family members are in different camps of Refugees in Rwanda, Burundi, Uganda and Kenya where they are facing many challenges such as: lack of food, lack of access to Education, sanitary problems, illiteracy, lack of clean water, lack of access to basic health facilities, some people with HIV aids infections.
 These people are overwhelmed, they are heart broken, and parents are suffering because their kids are not in school and many women are widows and orphaned children.
 Additionally, in the refugee camps, the kids with disabilities are completely neglected and abandoned, because some family with those kids are considered cursed in their communities.
 Sometimes the kids with disabilities are locked in a room and are not sharing the same table with other kids during meal times.

 The women who have been raped and who have lost everything are wounded inside and out, and therapy services are not available to them.
 The women have lost hope and they do not have the ability to go to the hospital.
 The babies are delivered in unsanitary conditions, and in many cases, women die when they are giving birth.

 One must visit displaced people in DR Congo or the camp of refugees in Rwanda, Burundi or Uganda to really understand the situation better.
 Families without food, women without husbands, children without parents, men without jobs, children without access to school, all without voices, all without a future.